O-tero/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creates a file name ending by a new line
+creates a file ending by new line